EliseTomlin/hear-sync-maintenance/README.md

 If you would like to access the full app, please free to use http://localhost:3000

-\*I built the hearing device separately using React and will integrate it into this applicatation when I'm finished builing the server-side of the tracker app.
+\*I built the hearing device separately using React and will integrate it into this application when I'm finished building the server-side of the tracker app.

 I also need to play with the imaging for a more professional look.

 ## Lessons Learned:

-Test code more often before pushing to my GitHub account to save time from debugging.
+Test code more often before pushing it to my GitHub account to save time from debugging.